ksang/automata/README.md

 # automata
-A network performance testing tool based on netperf and RRUL(Real-Time Response Under Load)
+A network performance testing and visualization tool based on netperf and RRUL(Real-Time Response Under Load)